CloudLabsAI-Azure/apim-lab/apim-lab/gs/gs.md

 Understand how to leverage Azure’s API Management tools to enhance your coding workflow.
 Gain hands-on experience in setting up API instances, managing user interactions, and optimizing API performance and security.
 By the end of this lab, you will be able to:

-   - **Create an API Management Instance**: Set up and verify an Azure API Management instance in your environment.
+   - **Verify API Management Instance**: Set up and verify an Azure API Management instance in your environment.
      Learn how to configure basic settings and ensure the instance is properly integrated with your Azure resources.
    - **Developer Portal**: Deploy and customize the Developer Portal to match your organization’s branding and requirements.
 Configure email settings, manage user experience, and create product definitions for your API